-There are hundreds of these things, and all human life is represented.
-Genre themes dominate, particularly horror, espionage and natural disasters.
-They usually run for about 70 minutes and are available in faded recordings that are spread across a number of platforms.
+There are hundreds of these damn things, and all human life is here.
+Genre themes dominate, particularly horror, espionage, sci fi (in contemporary settings) and natural disasters, lots of them, from fire to floods to avalanches, earthquakes, swarms of killer bees and Bigfoot.
+They usually run for about 70 minutes and are only now available in faded recordings that are spread across a number of platforms.
 Very few of them are loved and cared for; only a small proportion achieve genuine greatness or, in some cases, even quite good-ness.
-However, as we've already established, that's all I watch now, so I just make the best of it.
+However, as we've already established, that's all I watch now, so I'm forced to just make the best of it.

-If I were to try and illustrate the attraction, let me draw your attention to Escape, a Movie Of The Week originally broadcast by the ABC network on April 6th, 1971.
+If I were to try and evidence some of the attraction, let me draw your attention to Escape, a Movie Of The Week originally broadcast by the ABC network on April 6th, 1971.
 It's about an escape artist / private detective / bon viveur / all round good guy called Cameron Steele who battles a badly scarred mad scientist who has developed a virus that will turn humanity into slaves.
 The Bond-like supervillain operates out of an amusement park, and his secret lair is under the ghost train.
 The climax of the movie takes place on the roller coaster.
-It's fantastic.
+It's fantastic, and if you don't want to see it based on that brief description I wash my hands of you.

-Christopher George is in lots of TV movies (and some fun b-pictures).
+Star Christopher George is in lots of TV movies (and some entertaining b-pictures).
 He's believably tough without being macho, charming without being slick, and he keeps on top of things nicely.
-I like him and his steady presence, and the fact that he didn't speak English until he was 6 (his parents were Greek immigrants to the US) makes me like him even more.
+I'm rather fond of him and his steady presence, and the fact that he didn't speak English until he was 6 (he was born in the USA to Greek immigrant parents) makes him even more likeable.

 More TV Movies soon.
 I've told you twice already, that's all I watch now.